davidmcclure/cleanconfig/README.md

   MYPROJECT_ENV=test
 ```

-And then, whenver code runs under `pytest`, SimpleConfig will automatically read from the `.test.yml` files.
+And then, whenver code runs under `pytest`, PowerConfig will automatically read from the `.test.yml` files.

 ## Business logic